o-p-s/command-line-dictionary-tool/README.md

 	  The program displays a synonym and ask the user to guess the word.<br/>

 	  If correct word is entered, program should tells that the word is correct.<br/>
-	  * Other(not displayed) Synonyms of the word are accepted as correct answer.<br/>
+	  *Other(not displayed) Synonyms of the word are accepted as correct answer.<br/>

     		If incorrect word is entered, program asks for<br/>
-		  - 1. try again<br/>
+			1. try again<br/>
 			   Lets the user to enter word again.<br/><br/>

-		  - 2. hint<br/>
+		  	2. hint<br/>
 			   Display a hint in form of another synonym of the word, and let the user to enter word again.<br/>
         		   If no more synonyms are available, tells the user "No more hints are available".

-      		  - 3. quit<br/>
+      		  	3. quit<br/>
 		           Display the word, its full dict, and quits.<br/>

    To run these commands properly set the node location correctly in shebang line.
    Otherwise you can always try it with node ./dict <command> <word>.